hsamoht/yatzy/README.md

 A simple JavaFX application to play the game of Yatzy!

 ## Gameplay
-[Yatzy](https://en.wikipedia.org/wiki/Yatzy) is a dice game where one to any number of players take turn rolling five dices.
+[Yatzy](https://en.wikipedia.org/wiki/Yatzy) is a dice game where one to any number of players take turn rolling five dice.

 After each roll, the player chooses which dice to keep, and which to reroll.
 A player may reroll some or all of the dice up to two times each turn.